El Congreso de Pueblos de Habla Española

-El Congreso de Pueblos de Habla Española (the Spanish-Speaking People's Congress), commonly referred to as El Congreso, was a California-based coalition of Latino labor and civil rights activists that operated in the 1930s and 1940s.
-El Congreso's inaugural meeting on December 4, 1938 was spearheaded by Luisa Moreno in Los Angeles.
+El Congreso de Pueblos de Habla Española (the Spanish-Speaking Peoples' Congress), commonly referred to as El Congreso, was a coalition of Latino labor and civil rights activists based in the U.S. state of California that operated in the 1930s and 1940s.
+El Congreso's inaugural meeting on December 4, 1938, was spearheaded by Luisa Moreno in Los Angeles.
 It was attended by delegates from over 100 organizations, representing a combined membership of over 70,000 people.
 While other civil rights organizations focusing on Latinos in the United States emphasized Americanization, such as LULAC and the American GI Forum, El Congreso promoted a broad agenda of Latino unity that included immigrants living in the United States.
 In addition to welcoming non-citizens, El Congreso also distinguished itself from LULAC and the American GI Forum with its embrace of the working class.
-Although the goal of the founders was for El Congreso to become a national organization, during its short existence it was most active and effective in California, with at least 10 branches operating in the greater Los Angeles Area.
+Although the goal of the founders was for the Congress to become a national organization, during its short existence it was most active and effective in California, with at least 10 branches operating in the greater Los Angeles Area.
 The organization declined in the mid-1940s under the pressure of FBI surveillance and suspicion of subversive activities.

 Platform

 El Congreso aimed to improve labor conditions and civil rights for Latinos living in the United States, including citizens and immigrants alike.
 It supported a wide range of campaigns against racial oppression, including support for improving medical care, building federal housing, ensuring fair wages, and better education.
 Its emphasis, however, was on working-class people, and many of its leaders and members had close ties to other labor organizations such as the CIO and UCAPAWA.
 Resolutions called on workers to join unions, to unite regardless of differences in citizenship status, and to object forced deportations in light of the Depression Era practice of Repatriation.
-Members were encouraged to register to vote and to take active roles in electing candidates who fought for racial equality.
-And, delegates were asked to keep an internationalist perspective that considered relations across Latin America.
+Members were encouraged to register to vote and to take active roles in electing candidates who fought for racial equality, and delegates were asked to keep an internationalist perspective that considered relations across Latin America.
 Questions still remain regarding the organization's relationship to the Communist Party.

-Legislative Campaigns
+Legislative campaigns

 El Congreso played a central role in successfully opposing several pieces of legislation in California that it viewed as discriminatory against Mexicans or Mexican Americans.
-In 1939, El Congreso organized a march on the state capitol in Sacramento to oppose a bill known as “the Swing bill” which would have made it impossible for noncitizens to receive aid under many New Deal programs.
+In 1939, El Congreso organized a march on the state capitol in Sacramento to oppose a bill known as “the Swing bill” which would have made it impossible for non-citizens to receive aid under many New Deal programs.
 Josefina Fierro de Bright met with Governor Olson, who ultimately vetoed the so-called “Swing bill”.
-El Congreso also opposed a failed bill in 1940 that aimed to deport noncitizens who received state welfare.
+El Congreso also opposed a failed bill in 1940 that aimed to deport non-citizens who received state welfare.